hamada-g/blue-lab/docs/lab-journal.md

 - The External Hyper-V switch caused host Wi-Fi connectivity loss, making it unsuitable for the Phase 1 design.
 - DHCP failed during Ubuntu installation on the Internal NAT network, which required manual static IP configuration.
 - The guest OS could not ping the host-side NAT gateway even though outbound internet connectivity and DNS resolution worked.
-- Attempted to install the package `wazuh` and received “unable to locate package”.
-- Confirmed from Wazuh documentation that the correct package name for the server manager component is `wazuh-manager`.
-- Installed the Wazuh manager component using the correct package name.
+- The initial package install attempt used `wazuh`, which was not available in the repository for this setup.

 ### Next Step
-Verify hostname and package-source DNS resolution, install final Wazuh prerequisites, and prepare the server for Wazuh repository setup.
+Enable and start the Wazuh manager service, verify that it is running, and confirm expected listener activity before moving on to endpoint VM creation.